dtcenter/METviewer/docs/Users_Guide/database_loading.rst

 documentation.

 **<load_stat>:** **TRUE** or **FALSE**, this option indicates whether or not to load STAT data.
+Default: TRUE.

 **<load_mode>:** **TRUE** or **FALSE**, this option indicates whether or not to load MODE data.
+Default: TRUE.

 **<load_mtd>:** **TRUE** or **FALSE**, this option indicates whether or not to load MODE TD data.
+Default: TRUE.

 **<load_mpr>:** **TRUE** or **FALSE**, this option indicates whether or not to load matched pair data.
+Default: FALSE.

 **<load_orank>:** **TRUE** or **FALSE**, this option indicates whether or not to load observed rank data.
+Default: FALSE.

 **<force_dup_file>:** **TRUE** or **FALSE**, this option indicates whether or not to force load paths/files that are already present.
+Default: FALSE.

 **<verbose>:** **TRUE** or **FALSE**, this option indicates the desired volume of output from the load module, with TRUE resulting in more information and FALSE resulting in less information.
+Default: FALSE.

 **<insert_size>:** An integer indicating the number of MET output file rows that are inserted with each INSERT statement.
+Default: 1.

 **<stat_header_db_check>:** **TRUE** or **FALSE**, this option indicates whether a database query check for stat header information should be performed - **WARNING:** enabling this feature could significantly increase load time.
+Default: TRUE.

 **NOTE:** **<stat_header_table_check>** has been removed; remove it from the XML load specification document.